ecmwf/anemoi-inference/docs/usage/quickstart.rst

  Environment
 *************

+..
+   Duplicated into the environment page for emphasis ---

 It is recommended to :ref:`create <installing>` a new Python virtual environment for running ``anemoi-inference`` to isolate tasks within a ML workflow.
-However, it is also recommended to ensure that the versions of key packages are compatible / identical to those used during training.
+When creating this environment it is also recommended to ensure that the versions of key packages are compatible / identical to those used during training.

 This is of particular importance for the following packages: